 TOP ECO-CHRISTMAS TIP:

 - Make your own Christmas cards.
 Whilst purchasing cards can be a great time-saver, making your own will cut down on packaging and is a fun festive activity for all the family.

 5. Wrapping Christmas presents in an eco-friendly way

-Bows and ribbons can make your Christmas gifts look glorious, but concerns are growing that these Christmas trimmings could be harming the planet.
+Bows and ribbons can make your Christmas gifts look glorious, but could you style your Christmas surprises in a more sustainable way?

 TOP ECO CHRISTMAS WRAPPING TIP

 - Reusable/biodegradable wrapping.
 Consider wrapping your gifts with reusable wrapping materials and decorate them with a spring of holly instead of using throwaway tags and ribbons.

 6. Choosing eco-conscious Christmas crackers